ietf-wg-asdf/SDF/sdf.md

 The fragment identifier part of a global name defined in an SDF document is constructed from a JSON pointer that selects the element defined for this name in the SDF document.
-The absolute URI part is a copy of the default namespace.
+The absolute-URI part is a copy of the default namespace.

 As a result, the
 default namespace is always the target namespace for a name for which